NicksPatties/sweet/.github/ISSUE_TEMPLATE/tdd.md

 ---
-name: Bug report
+name: Design document
-about: Create a report to help improve Sweet
+about: Clearly define the scope of a large feature
-title: '[BUG] '
+title: '[TDD] '
-labels: ['bug']
+labels: ['design document']
 assignees: ''
 ---